Child Development

 How to Get a Developmental Screening

 The Department of Early Childhood offers free developmental screenings and early intervention services through its Screening and Inclusion Team and Support for Families.
-There are three different ways to get a free developmental screening in San Francisco.
+There are different ways to get a free developmental screening in San Francisco.

 At your pediatrician’s office